Lions and triggers and eels

 area with a strong corticosteroid solution, and put me on

 a strong antihistamine.
 The pain lasted for about 20-30 minutes;

 my hand throbbed and ached, even burned at times.
+One of the top deals are available on Cheap as Chips Catalogue again.
 My hand

 suffered from numb areas for about 3 days after this event.